 - Beverages: cocoa, green, black, white tea, red wine

 Prebiotics are generally the non digestible, plant fibres found in food.
 They are the foods that feed and nourish the friendly bacteria already present in your gut.

 Inulin is the main prebiotic compound found in foods such as asparagus, onions, garlic, and artichokes.
 Other forms of prebiotics are fructo-oligosaccharides, galacto-oligosaccharides (GOS), xylo-oligosaccharides (XOS) and arabinogalactans.

 Inulin and GOS have much positive research behind it and are shown to prevent bacterial imbalances in the gut, leaky gut, obesity and its complications.

 Foods rich in prebiotic fibre are asparagus, leeks, onions, radishes, tomatoes, garlic, artichoke, carrots, kiwi fruit.

 Resistant starch is a form of natural prebiotic that is digested by our good bacteria many hours after eating.
 As the name states this form of starch is resistant to digestion in the stomach and small intestine.
 It instead reaches the large intestine intact and goes on to feed our good bacteria.
-RS contain mostly unusable calories and create little or no insulin or blood glucose spikes.
+RS contain mostly unusable calories and create little or no blood glucose spikes.